Straag Rod Book 1: Fate Goes Ever As it Must, Part 1

 Another roar and it was so loud, Haming felt like his ears were going to explode.
 Ma screamed.

 “What is it?”
 She panicked and his heart started to beat real fast in fear.

 “Ma, the cellar!”
 He yelled, motioning her to come with his hand.

 There was a strange popping sound coming from outside, like the pop lighting can make when it’s about to strike and Haming felt the hair on the back of his neck and head rise.
 He saw the hairs of his parents’ heads rise too and he felt the charge build in the air, the strangeness of it.

 All three jumped when a loud booming sound rattled throughout the house, sending bits of thatch to the floor.
 Another boom and their windows exploded, sending sharp shards of glass everywhere.
 He heard his da’s growl of pain and saw blood out of the corner of his eye.
 Another deafening roar and Haming could now hear the screams outside, the soldiers yelling.
 The ground shook again, and a thick, black smoke poured through the windows.

 “Da!”
 He cried, seeing blood stain the abdomen of his hide armor.
-He could see the glass shard poking through.
+He could see a glass shard poking through the flesh.